openpolicy0/FindbyPlate2/README.md

 It will give u a shell like interface, type help to see commands i am still working on this program to extract the information from the givin output

+you will probably have to go to the website first and lookup the lisense plate then go back to your terminal and input the lisense plate and state for example - CA and lisense plate

 # compatible with
 kali linux✅️
 termux✅️